 He and wife Helen have 5 children and 8 grandchildren.
 They now jointly have a half time role with Outworks:Bradford helping to encourage and mentor leaders.

 Helen Astin has enjoyed working with children and young people since she was a teenager herself (a little while ago!).
 Having obtained her degree in Sociology and Theology and qualified as a teacher she has undertaken various roles including working for the old Abbey National.
 She has 5 children (all grown up and away) and now 8 grandchildren.
-As well as being alongside Howard in leading a few churches down the years, she created and ran Caleb Alcohol and Drug services for 13 years.
+As well as being alongside Howard in leading a few churches down the years, she created and ran Caleb Alcohol and Drug Services in Bradford for 13 years.
 At its peak it employed over 40 staff and saw many into recovery.
 Although the rehab project closed in 2010 the remaining detox unit continues to offer hope to those in addiction.
-Having spent recent years co-ordinating the Prayer Platform in Bradford city centre, fostering mums and babies and latterly being manager of a local CAP centre, she now works alongside Howard in a half time role with Outworks encouraging and mentoring leaders.
-Finally she is the ‘head’! gardener at the Bradford Industrial Museum (the only gardener!).
+Having spent recent years co-ordinating the Prayer Platform in Bradford city centre, fostering mums and babies and latterly being manager of a local Christians Against Poverty (CAP) centre, she now works alongside Howard in a joint half time role with Outworks encouraging and mentoring leaders.
+Finally she volunteers as the ‘head’ gardener at the Bradford Industrial Museum (actually – the only gardener!).

 Chris Barnes was born in Bradford and left school at 16 to become an apprentice engineer.
 He worked on the shop floor for 17 years.
-At the age of 35, Chris began to work for Olive Branch Trust doing pastoral care through St John’s Bowling, and gradually, over the next 25 years, took over as a congregation leader and looked after 19 cell groups.
+At the age of 35, Chris began to work for Olive Branch Trust doing pastoral care through St John’s Church Bowling, and gradually, over the next 25 years, took over as a congregation leader and looked after 19 cell groups.
 He also managed a day-centre for the elderly.
-He and wife Margaret have 2 children and three grandchildren.
-In 2006, having been ordained as a minister he planted a church at The Lighthouse Group head office and worked to support families in crisis.
+He and wife Margaret have 2 children and five grandchildren.
+In 2006, having been ordained as a minister, he planted a church at The Lighthouse Group head office at the end of the M606 entry into Bradford and worked to support families in crisis.
 He now works as the minister for Bierley Bethel Community Church and has seen considerable growth in all aspects of that church’s life.
-Also for a few hours each week he is a Seniors Inclusion worker at Bierley Life Centre.
+Also he is very involved with The Life Centre Bierley and is soon to plant an additional congregation there from Bierley Bethel.

 Jan De Villiers

 Jan De Villiers was born, raised and educated in South Africa.
-After starting his professional life as a police officer, he joined Operation Mobilisation and worked in Montreal for two years with marginalised young people involved with drugs and prostitution.
+After starting his professional life as a police officer, he joined Operation Mobilisation and worked in Montreal Canada for two years with marginalised young people involved with drugs and prostitution.
 He married Sharon in 1994, and in the same year they came to Bradford to establish a youth work project at the Vine in BD4.
-He continued to lead this work through its transformation to become e:merge in 2004, and served as e:merge’s CEO for seven years.
+He continued to lead this work through its transformation to become e:merge Youth Project in 2004, and served as e:merge’s CEO for seven years.
 Jan continued to pursue his passion for supporting churches, small charities and community groups in their growth by providing development planning and funding support through his role of CEO of Olive Branch Trust.
-A couple of years ago he started his own development and funding company called Futurekraft which has seen considerable expansion, not only in helping projects in Bradford, but across Yorkshire and beyond.
-He and Sharon have been members of Church at Bradford Academy for the past years.
-They have children and are foster parents
+A couple of years ago he started his own development and funding company called Futurekraft as the follow on from Olive Branch Trust.
+The company has seen considerable expansion, not only in helping projects in Bradford, but across Yorkshire and beyond.
+He and Sharon have been members of Sparrows Union (previously Church at Bradford Academy) for the past years.
+They have children and are foster parents.

-Cassie Biggin really came to Bradford to marry Jon in 1996 having lived in various places including Nottingham.
+Cassie Biggin really came to Bradford to marry Jon in 1996, having lived in various places including Nottingham.
 She had also previously studied Biblical studies in Sheffield and did further post-grad studies in Belgium.
 She and Jon have 4 children.
-They have led Meeting Point congregation for 9 years and then experimenting with the development of 3 hubs from that congregation, she and Jon now run one in BD9 called The Garden Project.
-Cassie has been a director of Olive Branch Trust for the last 17 years and is a regular New Wine speaker.
+They led Meeting Point congregation in East Bowling for 9 years and then experimented with the development of 3 hubs from that congregation.
+She and Jon ran one of these in Bradford BD9 area called The Garden Project, which itself has diversified, hence the current name The Garden Projects.
+For 17 years Cassie was an influential director of Olive Branch Trust (a developmental and funding charity in Bradford) and is a regular New Wine conference speaker, whilst Jon leads worship there and elsewhere.

 Terry Henry was born in Nottingham but moved to Bradford with his family.
 He started work in mechanical and production engineering before moving into management development within the financial services sector and then into management consultancy.
 He has been involved in leadership within church settings for nearly 30 years, especially in the area of youth work but also as part of the leadership of Bradford Family Church since its beginning in 1999.
 He and his wife Meg have 3 children.
 He is part of the Prayer For Bradford steering group and is an Advisor with the Bradford University Christian Union.